Ipiq-Adad II

+Reign

 Ipiq-Adad II’s military expeditions are well documented by the Mari eponym chronicles which mention his campaigns to expand Eshnunna.

-In 1857 BC Ipiq-Adad II campaigned against Aminum attempting to seize Shaduppum (which Aminum had just recently gained control over), although at first defeated, he was successful in their second confrontation two years later.
+Around 1857 BC, Ipiq-Adad II campaigned against Aminum (elder brother of Shamshi-Adad I) attempting to seize Shaduppum (Tell Harmal; which Aminum had just recently gained control over), although at first defeated, he was successful in their second confrontation two years later.
 Following this he took Me-Turan.

 Sin-iddinam's recent conquest of Malgium was extending his state north, in the direction of Eshnunna.
-Ipiq-Adad's own expansion may have conflicted with Larsa's ambitions possibly motivating Sin-iddinam's raid of Eshnunna in 1844 BC.
-Eshnunna was shortly after invaded again, this time by the Elamites in 1823 BC.
+Ipiq-Adad's own expansion may have conflicted with Larsa's ambitions possibly motivating Sin-iddinam's raid of Eshnunna around 1844 BC.
+Eshnunna was shortly after invaded again, this time by the Elamites around 1823 BC.

-After these two brief incursions against Eshnunna, Ipiq-Adad II massively enlarged his state starting in 1828 BC when he took Arrapha to the north.
+After these two brief incursions against Eshnunna, Ipiq-Adad II massively enlarged his state starting around 1828 BC when he took Arrapha to the north.
 Then, to consolidate the Diyala region, he defeated Sin-abushu, king of Nerebtum and likely a vassal of Eshnunna.
 In his campaign against Sin-abushu he also annexed Uzarlulu and Tutub.

+Rapiqum

 Ipiq-Adad II then set his sights on the Euphrates.
 He took Rapiqum, his first city on the Euphrates, and expanded Eshnunna up the Euphrates to the Suhum region bordering Mari.

+Year-Names

+Ipiq-Adad II is known from a series of unsorted year-names.